 Nazaré uptown, is certainly that.
 Precipitously perched.

 The old town, known as Sitio, a complete contrast to it’s lowly other half.
-A handful of visitors sniff out every nook and cranny, like bloodhounds caught on the scent.
+A handful of visitors sniff out every nook and cranny, like bloodhounds caught up on the scent.

 Our day of religious study continues with a visit to the Sanctuary of Fátima.
 Portugal’s answer to Lourdes.